grafana/grafana/docs/sources/alerting/configure-notifications/create-silence.md

 ## Inhibition rules

 Inhibition rules are supported in the Prometheus Alertmanager.
-You can [configure a Prometheus Alertmanager](ref:configure-alertmanager) to handle the notification of alerts and supress notifications via inhibition rules.
+You can [configure a Prometheus Alertmanager](ref:configure-alertmanager) to handle the notification of alerts and suppress notifications via inhibition rules.

 Inhibition rules are not currently supported in the Grafana Alertmanager.
 For tracking the progress of this feature request, follow [this GitHub issue](https://github.com/grafana/grafana/issues/68822).